 Ask great questions in each phone interview so you can make a better decision about whether to go in face-to-face if they invite you.
 You can get a huge list of great questions to ask here.

 Then you’ll be able to accurately decide which roles make sense to pursue and spend time interviewing for, and which don’t.

-As an added bonus, making sure you know about each job before interviewing is going to help you answer a lot of questions like, “why do you think you’d be a good fit for this job?”, “why do you want to work here?” and more.
+As an added bonus, knowing a bit about each job before interviewing will help you answer common questions like, “Why do you think you’d be a good fit for this job?” and “Why do you want to work here?”